louiswicker/MPAS_Diagnostic_Tools/README.md

 If you are converting an MPAS init file, or a history file, then only the IN_GRID_FILE needs to be specified.

-If you are converting a DART diagnostic file, it has no coorddinates, so the IN_GRID_FILE provides the coordinate, but the IN_DATA_FILE (aka the DART diagnostic file) is the file that is converted.
+If you are converting a DART diagnostic file, it has no coordinates, so the IN_GRID_FILE provides the coordinate, but the IN_DATA_FILE (aka the DART diagnostic file) is the file that is converted.

 If you dont supply an output file, the suffix "_quad" will be added to the end of the filename.